-A. braziliense and A. caninum are hookworms that have cats and dogs as the primary hosts.
+Ancylostoma braziliense and Ancylostoma caninum are hookworms that have cats and dogs as the primary hosts.
 These hookworms cannot complete their life cycle in humans.
-If their larvae penetrate human skin, they typically wander in the skin, causing cutaneous larva migrans (see Cutaneous Larva Migrans), rather than migrate to the intestine.
+If their larvae penetrate human skin, they typically wander in the skin, causing cutaneous larva migrans, rather than migrate to the intestine.

 Rarely, A. caninum larvae migrate to the intestine, where they may cause eosinophilic enterocolitis.
 However, they do not cause significant blood loss and anemia, and because they do not mature to full adulthood, they do not lay eggs (making diagnosis difficult).
 Such intestinal infection may be asymptomatic or cause acute abdominal pain and eosinophilia.

 Hookworm infection is often asymptomatic.
-However, a pruritic papulovesicular rash (ground itch, cutaneous larva migrans) may develop at the site of larval penetration, usually on the feet.
+However, a transient pruritic papulovesicular rash (ground itch) may develop at the site of larval penetration, usually on the feet.
 Migration of large numbers of larvae through the lungs occasionally causes Löffler syndrome Löffler Syndrome Löffler syndrome is a form of eosinophilic pulmonary disease characterized by absent or mild respiratory symptoms (most often dry cough), fleeting migratory pulmonary opacities, and peripheral... read more , with cough, wheezing, eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
 Causes and associated disorders are myriad but often represent an allergic reaction or... read more , and sometimes hemoptysis.
 During the acute phase, adult worms in the intestine may cause colicky epigastric pain, anorexia, flatulence, diarrhea, and weight loss.

-Chronic infection can lead to iron deficiency anemia, causing pallor, dyspnea, weakness, tachycardia, lassitude, and peripheral edema.
+Chronic, heavy, intestinal infection can lead to iron deficiency anemia, causing pallor, dyspnea, weakness, tachycardia, lassitude, and peripheral edema.
 A low-grade eosinophilia is often present.
-Chronic blood loss may lead to severe anemia, heart failure, and anasarca and, in pregnant women, to growth retardation in the fetus.
+In children, chronic blood loss may lead to severe anemia, heart failure, and anasarca and, in pregnant women, to growth retardation in the fetus.

-A. duodenale and N. americanus produce thin-shelled oval eggs that are readily detected in fresh stool.
+A. duodenale, A. ceylanicum, and N. americanus produce thin-shelled oval eggs that are readily detected in fresh stool.
 Concentration procedures are needed to diagnose light infections.
-If the stool is not kept cold and examined within several hours, the eggs may hatch and release larvae that may be confused with those of Strongyloides stercoralis Strongyloidiasis Strongyloidiasis is infection with Strongyloides stercoralis.
+If the stool is not kept cold and examined within several hours, the eggs may hatch and release larvae that must be differentiated from those of Strongyloides stercoralis Strongyloidiasis Strongyloidiasis is infection with Strongyloides stercoralis.
 Findings include abdominal pain and diarrhea, rash, pulmonary symptoms (including cough and wheezing), and eosinophilia.... read more .
 Although the three hookworm species that infect humans can be differentiated by molecular probes, the ova are indistinguishable, and a species-specific diagnosis is not made in clinical laboratories.

 General support and correction of iron deficiency anemia are needed if infection is heavy.

-Hookworm larvae penetrate human skin when people walk barefoot on or otherwise come into direct contact with infested soil.
+Hookworm larvae penetrate the skin when people walk barefoot on or otherwise come into direct contact with infested soil.

 Infection may be asymptomatic, but a pruritic rash may appear at the site of larval penetration, and pulmonary involvement may cause cough and wheezing.